Iviva

-Iviva is a genus of leaf beetles in the subfamily Eumolpinae.
-It is distributed in New Guinea, and it is named after the type locality of the type species, Lake Iviva (Sirunki), in the Western Highlands province of Papua New Guinea.
+Iviva is a genus of leaf beetles in the subfamily Eumolpinae, distributed in New Guinea.
+It differs from most genera in the subfamily by its elytra, the sides of which are strongly expanded sideways and extend far beyond the elytral margins except near the apex.
+Because of the shape and the rigid appearance of the elytra as well as their reduced humeri (shoulders of elytra), it is likely flightless.
+The genus is named after the type locality of the type species, Lake Iviva (Sirunki), in the Enga province of Papua New Guinea.